syvaidya/openstego/README.md

 ```
 ./gradlew clean dist         (Linux / MacOS)
 ```
-*Note:* This will fail on non-windows environment, as one of the distribution tasks is to generate windows installer.
-On other platforms, you can skip the same using:
+*Note:* Windows installer will be generated only if build is executed on windows environment.
+It needs [Inno Setup](https://jrsoftware.org/isdl.php) to be installed, and `iscc.exe` to be on `PATH`.
+If you don't want to generate windows installer, you can skip the same using following command:
 ```
-./gradlew clean dist -x createInstaller
+./gradlew clean dist -x distWin
 ```

 ## Author